PTC Punjabi: PTC Punjabi Music Awards

-PTC Punjabi Music Awards are presented annually by PTC Punjabi to honour both artistic and technical excellence of professionals in the Punjabi language music industry of India.
+PTC Punjabi Music Awards are presented annually by PTC Punjabi to honor both artistic and technical excellence of professionals in the Punjabi language music industry of India.

-Sexual abuse allegations
+Sexual assault allegations

 A contestant for the PTC Miss Punjaban pageant alleged that she had been kept in custody against her will and was pressured for sexual favors.
 PTC managing director Rabindra Narayan denied these allegations.
 The allegations led to calls for withdrawal of Gurbani telecast rights from PTC.
 The managing director of PTC network, Rabindra Narayan, was taken into custody on charges of sexual harassment, using criminal force on woman with intention of disrobing her, wrongful restraint, and confinement.